CoQ10 (Coenzyme Q10)

 responses to supplementation vary between individuals

-benefits tend to appear gradually, not immediately
+benefits of supplementation tend to appear gradually, not immediately.

-CoQ10 may be considered if you:
+It may also be considered if you:

 experience increased physical or mental demands